ErlendHaa/dlisio/python/docs/lis/api.rst

         Logical Tape.
 The file name consists of two parts:

-        **Service name** - A 6 character Name of the service or program that created the tape (6 chars)
+        **Service name** - A 6 character Name of the service or program that created the tape

         **File number** - A 3 character counter that counts the files in a logical tape

-        The service name and file number is seperated by a dot (".")
+        The service name and file number are seperated by a dot (".")

         :type: str